lyft/cartography/docs/drift-detect.md

+# How to use Drift-Detection
+Drift-Detection is a Cartography module that allows you to track changes of query results over time.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*